 Starting in Reception, picture books are often the first books sent home to share with parents so together they can begin to tell stories and enjoy sharing books.
-As a child’s phonological awareness develops, books from Oxford Reading Tree, a structured approach to reading, are used to develop their skills further.
-Repetition, families of words and familiar characters enable the children to progress as readers.
+As a child’s phonological awareness develops, as well as the story they have been reading in school, book bag books from Read Write Inc are also sent home to develop their reading skills further as they apply their knowledge of sounds and decoding.
+These are based on the same level as those they are reading in school to match their phonics learning.
+Repetition, familiar sounds, words and familiar stories enable the children to progress as readers.
+Alongside this, bed time books are sent to enjoy with adults and develop new vocabulary.
 When they are ready, they continue their journey by accessing books banded by content and ability.
 Teachers and the support team regularly assess a child’s reading through guided reading to ensure they are able to access, engage with and be challenged by what they are reading.

 Volunteers in school are used widely to listen to individual’s read, talk about the text or story and enjoy further quality time developing their enjoyment of sharing books.